Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Injection Manager

 \subsection{Active Defenses (\hackback)}

-The objective in the \hackback setting is to leverage the agent's tool-access capabilities, such as terminal access, to manipulate it into executing unsafe commands that compromise the machine on which it is running.
-Specifically, here we set the defender's goal is to initiate a reverse shell connection to the attacker's machine.
+The objective in the \hackback setting is to leverage the \cyberagent's tool-access capabilities, such as terminal access, to manipulate it into executing unsafe commands that compromise the machine on which it is running.
+Specifically, we set the defender's goal to initiate a reverse shell connection to the attacker's machine.

 Due to the limited robustness of LLMs, this strategy can be implemented relatively easily.
 For instance, a baseline payload could resemble the following: